Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/task-section.md

 # Task Section

+You can use tasks in order to better organize your work.
+For better visibility, you can organize them in different sections.
+Sections are divisions of a task list.

 ## Task section schema

+Schema:

 |    Property  | Type            | Attributes           |
 -------------------------------------------------------------------- | ------------------ | ------------------ | ------------------ |